OpenBankingUK/knowledge-base-pub/docs/standards/read-write.md

 ### **What types and lengths of account identification are supported?**

-UK.OBIE.SortCodeAccountNumber is specific to UK.
+UK.OB.SortCodeAccountNumber is specific to UK.
 The SchemeName field is namespaced, meaning the ASPSP/PISP may use a different scheme name, if it is not already defined in OBL specifications.

 The identification field is 256 characters long so you can add more than 14 characters if required.